gaboesquivel/gaboesquivel.com/source/_posts/2015-06-10-how-to-keep-up-with-javascript-and-open-source.markdown

 The site includes numerous useful links, a great list of people to follow on twitter and recommendations from top front-end developers on how to keep up with front technologies. [uptodate.frontendrescue.org](http://uptodate.frontendrescue.org/)

 ## Engineering Podcasts
 I love podcasts, you can listen to them while you drive or walk and play them in the background while you work.
-Sometimes I listen them while taking a bath or chilling on my couch.
+Sometimes I listen to them while taking a bath or chilling on my couch.
 I really can't think of better way to make dead times productive.
 I wrote an article about [my favorite javascript and open source podcasts](/blog/2012/recommended-podcasts-screencasts-and-blogs/).

 ## Engineering Blogs